 “In the Caribbean.
 It’s a small island… British territory.
 Only 17 miles long from end to end.”
 Private, secluded, and I don’t have to see people unless I want to.

-“Is that a ‘yes?'”
-He says with a smile.
+“Is that a ‘yes?'” he asks with a smile.

 “That’s a hell yes!”
 I exclaim.

-“Oh, we’re going to have a great time.
-I think it will be just what we need!”
-He says like a kid at Christmas.
+“Oh, we’re going to have a wonderful time.
+I think it’ll be just what we need!” he says like a kid at Christmas.

 “You do realize that you spoil me terribly?”
 I ask.